 Refrigerated air, on the other hand, provides extensive benefits over evaporative cooling.
 In addition to maintaining even temperatures and humidity throughout the home, it doesn’t waste water.
 Since it doesn’t pull outside air into the home, smoke, pollen and other contaminants remain outside.
 Though most refrigerated air systems use more electricity to cool your home, solutions such as solar powered systems do exist.
 The Sunsource Home Comfort System by Lennox uses 8 solar panels to reduce your electricity usage by approximately 80%, and it also qualifies you for a 30% federal tax credit.

-Just call Mechanical Control Solutions (MCS) at 505-888-1616 for more information.
+Just call MCS at 505-888-1616 for more information.
 We will help you make the right decisions for your budget and needs.